-Welcome to the latest chapter of StreamChat, where we chat about what we’ve been streaming at home during this month.
+Welcome to the latest chapter of StreamChat, where we chat about what we’ve been streaming at home this month.
 It’s been a while since we last put together one of these posts, but hopefully we’ll start to do them a bit more regularly.
-If you have anything you’d recommend we watch, based on any of the shows in this post, then feel free to get in touch and let us know.
-Links to our socials are below.
+If you have anything you’d recommend we watch, based on any of the shows in this post, then feel free to get in touch and let us know via our socials.

 This is Us – Season 6 (Disney+ / Prime Video)

 Lee: We’re now well underway with the sixth and final season of what is one of my favourite guilty pleasures in recent years, This is Us.
 Due to the time-hopping nature of the storylines within the show, we’ve been prepared for a while now as to where the lives of some of our characters are headed, which means that we’re now starting to experience the unfolding of some of the pain involved in reaching those moments.
 At the point of writing this, we’re 2 episodes into a three-part set that focuses on each of the Big 3, following the meeting that their mother Rebecca called during Thanksgiving.
 And the latest episode was a tough one.
 After learning recently that Kate doesn’t stay married to Toby, watching the both of them try to reconnect over a weekend in San Francisco was only going to end in heartbreak.

 If I’m honest, the number of episodes that result in me having to fight back the tears has dropped over the last couple of seasons, but for me, This is Us has always remained consistently well written and I’m sure the finale will more than make up for the recent lack of tear-jerking moments.
 I’ll certainly be sorry to see it come to an end.